Sensory Toys for Autism

-Sensory Integration Toys and Products for Children & Adults With Special Needs
+Sensory Integration Toys and Products for Children and Adults With Special Needs

 Sensory integration (SI) is the process the brain uses to organize and interpret information received from all senses, including sight, smell, sound, taste, touch, body awareness, movement and gravitational pull.
 Many kids develop sensory integration during normal childhood activities, but some are not able to develop it as efficiently as they should.
 Sensory integration disorders can lead to learning, behavioral or developmental problems.